-At SAGESS, our compensation system accounts for three factors: the calibre of an employee's work, skill development, and target achievement.
+At SAGESS, our compensation system accounts for three factors: the calibre of the employee's work, skill development, and target achievement.

-In 2020, personnel expenses totalled €2,520,000, €1,522,000 of which went toward employee compensation.
+In 2021, personnel expenses totalled €2,500,000, €1,537,000 of which was used for SAGESS employee compensation.
 Personnel expenses include the billing of seconded employees' salaries and related expenses but exclude those for interim staff.
 They also include the rebilling of seconded worker expenses to pension organisations.
-In 2020, the overall salary budget increased by 2.38%.
+In 2021, the overall salary budget increased by 0.63%.
 SAGESS allocated this increase as follows:

-- Supervisory staff: across-the-board increase: 0.2%; individual increase: 1.61%; seniority bonus: 0.4% - Managers: across-the-board increase: 0.0%; individual increase: 2.64%
+- Supervisory staff: across-the-board increase: 0.5%; individual increase: 0.3%; seniority bonus: 0% - Managers: across-the-board increase: 0.5%; individual increase: 0.14%

-As during previous financial years, Board of Directors members received no compensation.
+As during previous financial years, no compensation was paid to members of the Board of Directors.

-Salaries and benefits for the SAGESS management team, comprising two seconded employees and one SAGESS employee, totalled €1,172,000 in 2020.
+Salaries and benefits for SAGESS's management team, composed of two seconded employees and one SAGESS employee, totalled €1,159,000 in 2021.